thomas-fossati/rvps-ideas/README.md

 The following describes the query interface to the RVPS for reference values that need to be fetched from a remote RVP service.

-To make apparent the remote interaction, the following assumes a cache-miss on the Store for the specific key:
+To make apparent the remote interaction, the following assumes a cache miss on the Store for the specific key:

 ```mermaid
 flowchart LR